 b.
 The following requirements relative to lake frontage and dock length, area and height shall be based on the established Southwest Florida Water Management District (SWFWMD) High Minimum Lake Level (HML) mark for Lake Jovita, which is defined as the 127-foot contour line above the National Geodetic Vertical Datum (NGVD).

 i.
-Docks with roofed structures on properties with 200 feet or more of lake frontage (frontage measured along the HML), the dock shall meet the side yard setback requirements of the zoning district.
-Docks without roofed structures shall provide a minimum side yard setback of 25 feet.
+All docks shall be set back a minimum of 15 feet from the property line.
+All roofed areas must be set back a minimum of 25 feet from the property line.

 ii.
-Docks with roofed structures on properties with less than 200 feet of lake frontage, the dock shall provide a minimum 25-foot side yard setback.
-Docks without roofed structures shall provide a minimum side yard setback of 15 feet.

-iii.
 The total dock area whether permanent or floating or any combination thereof shall not exceed 850 square feet in surface area, including roofed structure and boat slip area, as measured from the HML.
 Any portion of the dock/walkway area landward of the HML shall not be included in the total dock area calculation.